PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - All automatic checks must have passed
 - The PR is made on the good branch

-If there is some information missing, the author and/or the dev team is pinged and the tester waits for this information to test the PR.
+If there is some information missing, the author, the maintainers or the product team is pinged and the tester waits for this information to test the PR.

 ### Reproduce the bug